The Mint has a Unique Distinction in American History

 Of the 2.5 million 1861-O Liberty Seated Half Dollars struck, nearly 1 million of them were struck while the New Orleans Mint was a Confederate facility.
 There were spent in Louisiana and in other Confederate states as hard currency was scarce.

-The mint attempted to strike these same half dollars with a Confederate States of America reverse, but only 4 are known.
+The mint attempted to strike these same half dollars with a Confederate States of America reverse, but only four are known.
 One was reported to have been in the possession of Confederate States of America President Jefferson Davis and sold for a large sum at auction.
-The other 3 are in strong hands.
+The other three are in “strong hands.”

-The New Orleans Mint was officially closed in 1911 but holds the distinction today of having operated under 3 separate flags, as did no other mint in United States history.
+The New Orleans Mint was officially closed in 1911 but holds the distinction today of having operated under three separate flags, as did no other mint in United States history.
+The three flags were the federal, state of Louisianan, and the Confederate States of America flags.